Trump announces plasma treatment authorized for COVID-19

 Aiming to ward off a possible a run on convalescent plasma after the announcement, government officials have been working to obtain plasma and to team with corporate partners and nonprofit organizations to generate interest among previously infected patients to donate.

-The head of the FDA, Stephen Hahn, said Trump did not speak to him about the timing of the announcement, which comes just before a pivotal week for the president’s reelection chances.
-Hahn said “this has been in the works for several weeks” and came after a data validation for which the agency had been waiting.
+Hahn, who called the development “promising,” said Trump did not speak to him about the timing of the announcement.
+He said “this has been in the works for several weeks.”

+But some health experts were skeptical.
+Benjamin Corb, of the American Society for Biochemistry and Molecular Biology, called it “conspicuous timing.”

+“President Trump is once again putting his political goals ahead of the health and well-being of the American public,” Corb said.

-Rigorous studies underway around the country are designed to get that proof, by comparing similar patients randomly assigned to get plasma or a dummy infusion in addition to regular care.
+Rigorous studies are under way around the country, comparing similar patients randomly assigned to get plasma or a dummy infusion in addition to regular care.
 But those studies have been difficult to finish as the virus waxes and wanes in different cities.
 Also, some patients have requested plasma rather than agreeing to a study that might give them a placebo instead.

 Former FDA commissioner Dr. Scott Gottlieb dismissed the suggestion of a slowdown.